Winner of the Queen's Gold Medal for Poetry, 2006

 Born in New Zealand, she has explored questions of identity and rootedness throughout her work, both in relation to her personal allegiances to her native and adopted countries as well as her family history, whose long-dead characters she brings to life.
 She has also written movingly of birth, death and bereavement, and has tackled political issues with honest indignation and caustic wit.

-This first Collected edition of her poetry replaces her Selected Poems, with the addition of work from her later Oxford collections The Incident Book, Time-Zones and Looking Back.
-All her most celebrated poems are here, from the highly entertaining 'Against Coupling', 'Smokers For Celibacy' and 'The Prize-Winning Poem' to modern classics such as 'The Ex-Queen Amongst the Astronomers' and 'Things' – as well as the notorious one about kissing John Prescott… She has since published three later collections with Bloodaxe.
+This first Collected edition of her poetry replaced her earlier Selected Poems, with the addition of work from her later Oxford collections The Incident Book, Time-Zones and Looking Back.
+All her most celebrated poems are here, from the highly entertaining 'Against Coupling', 'Smokers For Celibacy' and 'The Prize-Winning Poem' to modern classics such as 'The Ex-Queen Amongst the Astronomers' and 'Things' – as well as the notorious one about kissing John Prescott… She has since published five later collections with Bloodaxe with a new Collected Poems due from Bloodaxe on her 90th birtthday in 2024, superseding Poems 1960-2000.